randlet/simple-md-server/README.rst

 Simple Markdown Server
 ===============================

-A basic example of using Python's SocketServer & SimpleHTTPRequestHandler to convert Markdown documents to HTML on the fly.
+A basic example of using Python's SocketServer & SimpleHTTPRequestHandler.
+In this case the server is used to convert Markdown documents to HTML on the fly.

 * Free software: BSD license